 Framing exterior walls of a home happens immediately after the floor is framed.
 Building codes require that exterior walls be sheated with plywood or oriented strand board, OSB.
 Walls in cooler climates are built with 2x6 framing and in warmer climates they are built with 2x4 framing.
 The most common layout for wall studs is 16 inches on center.

 Framing exterior walls is different from interior walls.
 Exterior walls provide strength and rigidness to a home so they need to be anchored down with anchor bolts and sheeted with plywood or O.S.B.
-(Oriented Strand Board).brief how to
+(Oriented Strand Board).brief steps to framing backyard storage shed walls.

 The first step in building exterior walls is to mark the wall location on the floor with a chalk line.
 Make sure the plate will be at the edge of the concrete or framed floor so the sheeting on the wall will go over the edge.
 Measure back from the edge 3 1/2 inches for 2x4 walls and 5 1/2 inches for 2x6 walls.
 Put a mark at each end of the wall.
 Snap a chalk line between the two marks.